chop-dbhi/cilantro/README.md

 ...
 ```

-The `_header.html` template has it's own set of files that are included and can be overridden.
+The `_header.html` template has its own set of files that are included and can be overridden.

 ```
 cilantro/brand.html